-The Counseling Center welcomes student Veterans attending Caldwell College to use our counseling services.
+The Counseling Center welcomes student Veterans attending Caldwell University to use our counseling services.
 Members of our staff understand issues and transitions you might be experiencing as a result of being deployed and attending the College.
 If our staff can’t provide appropriate services, we will refer you to personnel or support services within the College or in the surrounding community.

 Talking to someone in the Counseling Center may be beneficial if you are experiencing personal concerns such as depression, anxiety or panic, flashbacks or frequent nightmares, grief, alcohol and drug abuse, relationship issues or any other area of personal concern for you.